SQUID: Faster Analytics via Sampled Quantile Estimation: Conclusion

 \looseness=-1

-Finally, our \sys-LRFU algorithm targets the broader context of score based caching.
-We demonstrate a throughput improvement on the LRFU cache policy~\cite{LRFU,qMax} with a negligible effect on the hit ratio.
-We also adapt \sys-LRFU for P4 switches and target in-network P4-based hardware caches.
-Our implementation enables a broad range of score-based cache policies in the data plane.
-Our evaluation shows acceptable switch overheads and a similar hit ratio to (software) \sys-LRFU.
-For reproducibility, our code is released as \mbox{open source~\cite{SQUIDopenSource}.} \ran{Mention the P4 implementation.
-Add it to the open source repo.}
+Our \sys-LRFU algorithm targets the broader context of score-based caching in software and in P4 programmable switches.
+In software, We demonstrate a throughput improvement compared to previous implementations~\cite{LRFU,qMax} with a negligible effect on the hit ratio.
+In P4 switches, our work implements a broad spectrum of score-based cache policies in the data plane such as LRU, LFU and any policy between.
+It achieves higher hit ratios than P4LRU~\cite{P4LRU} and better quantile estimation than PPD~\cite{ppd} with acceptable switch overheads.
+For reproducibility, we \mbox{open source~\cite{SQUIDopenSource} our code.}